Last updated: 26 May 2021

 The UK — gradual enforcement SCA on 1 June 2021

 The UK — full enforcement of SCA on 14 March 2022

 Please note that SCA plans are subject to change — follow this page for updates.

 *Switzerland - Stripe’s acquiring bank for Swiss merchants is located in the UK.
 Because of this, Swiss merchants will need to meet SCA requirements with the same UK full enforcement deadline of 14 March 2022.

-Given the uncertainty around the enforcement timeline and ramp, we recommend preparing your payment flows to be SCA ready as soon as possible.
+Now that the official SCA enforcement date has passed, we recommend preparing your payment flows immediately.
 This will help prevent an increase in declines as enforcement of these requirements ramps across European banks.

 Our new payments APIs and other SCA-ready solutions are designed to take this uncertainty into account.
-If you're using our SCA-ready solutions, we'll only apply authentication and exemptions when they're required by the cardholder's bank—adjusting to each country’s enforcement timeline to minimise friction.
+If you are using our SCA-ready solutions, we will only apply authentication and exemptions when they are required by the cardholder's bank—adjusting to each country’s enforcement timeline to minimise friction.

-We're closely tracking any change in banks’ behaviour as well as the ongoing regulatory discussions, and we'll continue to update this page with the latest information.
+We are closely tracking any change in banks’ behaviour as well as the ongoing regulatory discussions, and we will continue to update this page with the latest information.